Ijtihed/ijtiOverleaf/README.md

-# IjtiResumeTemplate

-A clean resume (overleaf recommended) template with customizable sections.
+A clean resume template (overleaf recommended) with customizable sections.
+Hand-made by yours truly.

 ## How to Use